ckeditor/editor-recommendations/_features/strikethrough.md

 {% capture description %}

-The **Strikethrough** feature marks part of the text that is no longer relevant.
+The **Strikethrough** feature marks a part of the text that is no longer relevant.

 {% endcapture %}

 {% capture ui %}

- * UI: ON/OFF feature, usually represented as switch button with "<s>S</s>" icon
+ * UI: ON/OFF feature, usually represented as a switch button with the "<s>S</s>" icon
  * Title: "Strikethrough"
  * Keystroke: —